 So what’s a “proven” reserve?
 Does it matter?

 The embarrassing scientific reality is that petroleum geologists never really thought that the Middle East had two – thirds of all the world’s oil.
 It was only two thirds of a special category called “proven” oil reserves.

 Any geologist will tell you that it’s wrong to focus on “proven” reserves when you consider long-term strategic goals.
 As Standard Oil geologist Wallace Pratt said in 1944, it is a “fallacy … [to] cite proved reserves as a measure of available future supplies.”

-To begin with, the issue is (prepare yourself) highly technical.
+To begin with, the issue is technical.
 A “proven” oil reserve is not the opposite of an “unproven” reserve.
-That’s a false dichotomy, although it seems natural enough.
-Still, oil fields that are not “proven” are often well characterized by seismic tests and sample drilling.
+That’s a false dichotomy, and although it seems natural enough.
+But it’s quite misleading because oil fields that are not proven are often well characterized by seismic tests and sample drilling.

 Economists, analysts and stock brokers stick to proven reserves because the economics of a proven reserve can be plotted down to the penny.
 Proven reserves are a category that help guide investors who need to know just how easy the oil will be to find and what it will take to lift from the ground.
 They need to know how light and pure the oil is, how much it will cost to refine, how close the oil is to the marketplace.
 Oil reserves that fall below a standard index of affordability are not called “proven” reserves under Securities and Exchange Commission rules, and they are not developed because no one wants to lose the money it would take to develop them.

 Conventional wisdom has it that investments are based on the world’s proven oil reserves.
 But it is probably more accurate to say that oil company investments and friendly country policies are what make reserves “proven.”